mariyatom/Tic-Tac-Toe-Game/README.md

 ## Stretch ideas

-* Randomize which player takes the first turn, X or O.
+* Randomise which player takes the first turn, X or O.
-* Create a function that checks for a 'Stalemate'.
-For example, all the squares are full and nobody won.
-Display "STALEMATE" at the top of the page.
+* Create a function that checks for a 'Stalemate' e.g. all the squares are full and nobody won, display "STALEMATE" at the top of the page.
 * A restart button, that resets the game.
-* Wacky cartoon sound effects.
+* Whacky cartoon sound effects.
 * A tally that keeps track of how many times X or O has won.
 * Any new feature that makes Tic-Tac-Toe more interesting to play.
 (It's a pretty boring game).
 * Turn it into an NFT for some reason!
 Don't worry - they're _totally_ not a predatory pyramid scheme.